ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Technical Approach

 \subsection{Anti-Aliasing Regularizer}

-Motivated by the recent findings that removing aliasing artifacts in the convolutional networks can improve generalizability \cite{Impact-Anti-Aliasing}, we formulate an anti-aliasing regularizer that is built within each convolution filter in the segmentation network to reduce learning from aliasing artifacts.
+We formulate a regularizer that is built within each convolution filter in $G$ to reduce learning from aliasing artifacts.
 Our goal is to impose regularization on high-frequency representation learning since they are more susceptible to aliasing artifacts \cite{BlurPool,DDAC}.
-We achieve this via $\textbf{f}_{c,r} = \textbf{f}_r \odot \textbf{f}_c$, where $\textbf{f}_r$ denotes our regularizer which is consists of learnable parameters having the same size as the convolution filter $\textbf{f}_c$; $\textbf{f}_{c,r}$ is the regularized filter kernel of each convolution; $\odot$ denotes the Hadamard multiplication.
+We achieve this via $\textbf{f}_{c,r} = \textbf{f}_r \odot \textbf{f}_c$, where $\textbf{f}_r$ denotes our regularizer which consists of learnable parameters having the same size as the convolution filter $\textbf{f}_c$; $\textbf{f}_{c,r}$ is the regularized filter kernel of each convolution; $\odot$ is the Hadamard multiplication.
 Note that during the earlier stages of training, the network tends to learn low-frequency representations \cite{spectralBias,curriculum} that are robust to aliasing artifacts.
 This will thereby update $\textbf{f}_r$ such that it becomes more suited for low-frequency representation learning of $\textbf{f}_{c,r}$.
-In later phases of training or UDA self-training, however, the network is more inclined to learn increasingly higher frequency representations \cite{spectralBias,curriculum} and thus becomes more susceptible to aliasing artifacts \cite{Impact-Anti-Aliasing}.
+In later phases of training or UDA self-training, however, networks are more inclined to learn increasingly higher frequency representations and thus become more susceptible to aliasing artifacts \cite{Impact-Anti-Aliasing}.
 The modulation of our $\textbf{f}_r$ on $\textbf{f}_c$ regularizes gradient updates corresponding to these high-frequency representations and in particular, regularizes the ones that are considerably different from the earlier network learning.
-This implicit regularization mechanism at later stages of training makes $\textbf{f}_{c,r}$ more resistant to high-frequency aliasing artifacts than the plain convolution filter $\textbf{f}_c$.
-Note that, since $\textbf{f}_c$ and $\textbf{f}_r$ are both constants during inference, the regularized filter kernel $\textbf{f}_{c,r}$ only needs to be computed once at the end of training and then can be used at inference without adding any additional computational cost or structural changes to the network.
+This implicit regularization mechanism at later stages of training makes $\textbf{f}_{c,r}$ more resistant to aliasing artifacts than the plain $\textbf{f}_c$.
+Notably, since $\textbf{f}_c$ and $\textbf{f}_r$ are both constants during inference, the regularized kernel $\textbf{f}_{c,r}$ only needs to be computed once at the end of training and can be used at inference without adding any additional computational cost or structural changes to the network -- this makes our regularizer unique among all previous anti-aliasing mechanisms.